A.J. Emrick : True

 On Sunday, the big show had almost 700 sleds and countless Polaris snowmobiles.

-The Centurion was in the non-TX class and honestly, there were only a few sleds in that group.
+The Centurion was in the non-TX class and honestly, there were only

-The recent restoration shown above the other sleds in the class and it took a first.
+The recent restoration shown above the other sleds in the class and it

-But as I evaluated the other Polaris sleds, I believe it would have done very well against the others.
+But as I evaluated the other Polaris sleds, I believe it would have done

 One Polaris that would have smoked it was Bob Czerniak’s 79 RXL.